remiljw/lifi-devops/README.md

 - `cd` into the the terraform directory and apply the IaC.

-- The output contains a Load Balancer DNS Name.
-Access it in your browser
+- The output contains a Load Balancer DNS Name.Wait for a while before accessing it in your browser

 Listed below are the available endpoints
     - Application: `/`